islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 backed by Redis"
 ---

-We built a desktop [game](https://isl.co/work/rival-road/) for one of our clients.
-In the game we expected a high volume of traffic, with a number of simultaneous users playing the game.
-One of the core components of any game is keeping score.
-In addition to keeping score we need to create a leaderboard to show how players rank against one another.
+We were recently contracted to build a web based [game](https://isl.co/work/rival-road/) for one of our clients.
+We expected both high volumes of traffic, with a number of simultaneous users.
+Thus, we knew from the beginning that performance would be critical.

+Like many games, one of the core components of our game was keeping score for each player.
+In addition to keeping individual scores we needed to create a leaderboard to show how players rank against one another and encourage users to compete.

 To accomplish we used Django, backed by Redis.
-However before we jump into using Redis let's test how we could do this with PostgreSQL and compare the performance of the two.
+However, before we jump into using Redis we wanted to have a baseline benchmark.
+Thus, let's test how this would perform with PostgreSQL and later compare the performance of the two.

 *Note there is additional caching we can perform that will not be covered in the post.

 At first this can be very straightforward.
 We create a Player model and on the player model we save the score.

 Here is a basic example of the model:
 ```
 class Player(models.Model):
     name = models.CharField(
         max_length=10,
         error_messages={'unique': 'Name not available.'})